 These stones can block urine flow and cause a considerable amount of pain.
-Many people end up expelling these stones from the body without medical help, but this is not always the case.
+Many people end up expelling small stones from the body without medical help, but larger stones may result in blockage, which is problematic.

-Surgery may be needed in some instances.
-Shock wave lithotripsy is the most commonly used technique.
-This involves using sound waves to break stones into smaller pieces so they can more easily exit the body (AUAF, 2011).
+Medical or surgical procedures may be needed in some instances, to remove large stones.
+Extracorporeal shock wave lithotripsy (ESWL) is one of the most commonly used techniques.
+The procedure involves using sound waves to break stones into smaller pieces so that they can more easily exit the body.

 Other Common Urological Conditions